MakeCloudHQ/cloud-run-training/01-gcp-basics/03-iam.md

 # IAM (Identity and Access Management)

-IAM controls who can do what with your GCP resources.
+IAM controls who can do what with your Google Cloud resources.
 Understanding IAM is crucial for security and access management.

 ## Core Concepts